 This course will explore a biblical theology of reconciliation, a Christian spirituality of peacemaking, and a psychology of forgiveness.
 As preparation for ministry, the course focuses upon the decisions, disciplines, and dispositions that serve as a reconciling pattern in the life of Christian ministers.
+Should be taken during the final year of seminary education.

-7740 Level II Clinical Pastoral Education 6 hrs.
+7740 Level II Clinical Pastoral Education